-Our combed cotton fibres are long, then ringspun into smoother, stronger thread that is knit into a soft durable fabric.
+Our combed cotton fibres are long and ring-spun into smoother, stronger thread that is then knit into a soft durable fabric.

-Cheaper carded cotton uses shorter fibres which create a coarse, rough, and thick thread resulting in heavier material with a looser knit - feels rough, shrinks more.
+Cheaper carded cotton uses shorter fibres which create a coarse, rough, and thick thread.
+The result is a heavier material with a looser knit that feels rough and shrinks more.

-We use only to quality cotton that has fibres at least 11/4 inch long.
-It is combed to remove shorter fibres and debris and the fibres are laid in into parallel stands.
-When those cotton fibres are ring spun they create soft thin yarn that shrinks less, feels like silk, keeps its shape, and doesn't wrinkle or pill.
+We use only top quality cotton that has fibres at least 11/4 inch long.
+It is combed to remove shorter fibres and debris, and the fibres are laid into parallel strands.
+When those cotton fibres are ring-spun they create soft thin yarn that shrinks less, feels like silk, keeps its shape, and will not wrinkle or pill.

 Why do some pre-shrunk cotton shirts still shrink a lot, and others hardly at all?

 Answer: it is a result of the fibre length and the density of the weave.

 We demand knitting of 36 courses per inch, sewing of 12 stitches per inch, double needle stitched or flat-lock stitched seams, high quality buttons that won't break and shoulder to shoulder taping for enforcement.
 We even specify the softness of the brand label (to prevent an itchy neck).
 You'll get a garment that is comfortable and lightweight, yet extremely durable.
 You can wash them as much as you like and they will always look great.